Publishing Scares Me. Inspiration, Style, and Confidence In Writing

 Here’s an early piece from my collection of poems.

 To this day, it stops the photo reel on a still of my childhood — me staring at the ceiling fan.
 It sparks that rolling sense of boredom found in small towns.
 I wondered if anyone else would have their own recollections.
 I never shared it because to extend my words as an offering for connection and be denied felt worse than never to share.

 When I journal, it’s free, indulgent, introspective.
 When I publish, I tinker, perfect, doubt.
-Before sharing, I mull on if someone will find something in the writing that connects.
-Before sharing, I mull on if my writing style will come alive across the screen to another soul.
+Before sharing, I mull on if someone will connect to my words or if my writing style will come alive across the screen.
 That’s when imposter syndrome creeps in.

 - Create a talisman.
 I keep a tray of crystals next to me.
 Each one represents part of my voice: citrine for joy, amethyst for intuition, tiger’s eye for grounded energy, carnelian for creativity, and malachite for protection.
 Holding them is a tangible affirmation of the feelings I’d like to conjure in my stories, as well as what I need to write those stories.

 - Find inspiration from other storytellers.
 I keep books of poetry, art, and quotes next to my desk to visit them whenever I need a spark.
 Poring over Yoko Ono’s poems in Grapefruit or falling into Georgia O’Keefe’s watercolors puts me in a space of wonder.